OrangeSunProgramming/brain-tumor-classification/README.md

 ### Augmented Model

 The augmented model uses data augmentation techniques to improve generalization.
 It achieved a validation accuracy of **83%** and a validation loss of **0.427**.

+#### Architecture

+- **Input Layer**: Accepts images of size 180x180x3.
+- **Rescaling Layer**: Normalizes pixel values to the range [0, 1].
+- **Data Augmentation Layers**:
+  - RandomFlip for horizontal flipping.
+  - RandomRotation with a factor of 0.1.
+  - RandomZoom with a factor of 0.1.
+- **Convolutional Layers**:
+  - Conv2D with 16 filters, kernel size 3x3, ReLU activation.
+  - MaxPooling2D with pool size 2x2.
+  - Dropout with rate 0.2.
+  - Conv2D with 32 filters, kernel size 3x3, ReLU activation.
+  - MaxPooling2D with pool size 2x2.
+  - Dropout with rate 0.2.
+- **Flatten Layer**: Flattens the 3D output to 1D.
+- **Dense Layers**:
+  - Dense with 64 units, ReLU activation.
+  - Dense with 4 units, softmax activation.

 !Augmented Model Results